srexi/RexShop-InvisionCommunity/Readme.md

-A IP Board application payment integration with [Rex Digital Shop](https://shop.rexdigital.group).
+An IP Board application payment integration with [Rex Digital Shop](https://shop.rexdigital.group).

 # Video Tutorial
 See the setup process in a short video: